s7u4rt99/peggle-ios-clone/README.md

 ## Level Designer Additional Features

-### Peg Rotation
-Please explain how the player rotates the triangular pegs.

 ### Peg Resizing
 The player can resize the peg by pressing the resize button, and then dragging the pegs away from its center to increase its size, and towards its center to decrease its size

 ## Bells and Whistles
-Please write all of the additional features that you have implemented so that your grader can award you credit.
 ### Background music

 Background music has been added to the game, and plays throughout the duration of the game.
 Credits to  [https://www.bensound.com/](https://www.bensound.com/) for the free music clips.